atolab/cdds/docs/GettingStartedGuide/helloworld.rst

 that is common for all the distributed applications within the system.
 Because there is no direct coupling among the applications in the DDS model, they can be added and removed easily in a modular and scalable manner.
-This makes that a data-centric architecture doesn't really increase in complexity when the amount of data is increased.
+This makes that the complexity of a data-centric architecture doesn't really increase when more and more publishers/subscribers are added.

-The HelloWorld has a very simple 'data layer' of only one data type :code:`HelloWorldData_Msg`.
-The subscriber and publisher don't really know of each other.
-The former just waits until somebody provides the data it requires, while the latter just publishes the data without worrying if there are interested parties or how many.
+The HelloWorld example has a very simple 'data layer' of only one data type :code:`HelloWorldData_Msg`.
+The subscriber and publisher are not aware of each other.
+The former just waits until somebody provides the data it requires, while the latter just publishes the data without considering the number of interested parties.
+In other words, it doesn't matter for the publisher if there are none or multiple subscribers.
+It just writes the data.
+The DDS middleware takes care of delivering the data when needed.

 Hello World IDL
 ===============

 There are a few ways to describe the structures that make up the data layer.
-The HelloWorld uses the idl language to describe the data type in HelloWorldData.idl:
+The HelloWorld uses the IDL language to describe the data type in HelloWorldData.idl:

 .. literalinclude:: ../../examples/helloworld/HelloWorldData.idl
     :linenos:
     :language: idl

-An extensive explanation of idl is outside the scope of this example.
-A quick overview of the example is given anyway.
+An extensive explanation of IDL lies outside the scope of this example.
+Nevertheless, a quick overview of this example is given anyway.

 First, there's the :code:`module HelloWorldData`.
-This is kind of a namespace or scope or similar.
+This is a kind of namespace or scope or similar.
 Within that module, there's the :code:`struct Msg`.
-This is the actual data structure that used for the communication.
+This is the actual data structure that is used for the communication.
 In this case, it contains a :code:`userID` and :code:`message`.

 The combination of this module and struct translates to the following when using the c language.